Available Training Topics from Susan Black, CFRE

 10 Rules to Fundraise By

-Gleaned from the Fundamentals of Fundraising Course taught by the Central Ohio AFP Chapter, this fun training will help nonprofit fundraising professionals of any level strip away the complexity of their roles as fundraisers and remind them of the few simple rules they really need to know to be successful at fundraising.
+Gleaned from the Fundamentals of Fundraising Course taught by the Central Ohio AFP Chapter, this fun keynote address will help nonprofit fundraising professionals of any level strip away the complexity of their roles as fundraisers and remind them of the few simple rules they really need to know to be successful at fundraising, while highlighting emerging trends affecting the field.

 Help!
 They Want Me to Fundraise!